 How Long Before I See Weight Loss Results after Gastric Sleeve Surgery?

-In the months AFTER your surgery, you’ll also have specific eating recommendations from your Surgical team, and you’ll need to monitor your eating regime and portion control.
+In the months AFTER your surgery, you’ll have specific eating recommendations from your Surgical team.
+It’s also important you monitor your eating regime and portion control.

 It is often reported that patients can start seeing great results just a few weeks after their gastric surgery procedures.

-On average, patients might lose around 60% of their pre-surgery weight.
+On average, patients can lose around 60% of their pre-surgery weight.

 What about your skin after Gastric Sleeve surgery – will it bounce back?

-Gastric sleeve surgery and other bariatric surgeries often leaves you with baggy skin, or Redundant Skin.
-You can’t exercise skin – it’s overstretched and will only tighten up a bit to a certain point.
+Gastric sleeve surgery and other bariatric surgeries often leave you with baggy or Redundant Skin.
+You can’t exercise skin, it’s overstretched and will only tighten up to a certain point.
 So the skin, along with any stubborn stores of fat after the major weight is lost, may still end up needing to be surgically removed.
-Liposuction and tummy tuck surgeries (including Belt Lipectomy Procedures) are also quite common after bariatric surgery procedures.
+Liposuction and tummy tuck surgeries (including Belt Lipectomy Procedures) are quite common after bariatric surgery procedures.